"Don Pumphrey is a very respectable and trustworthy person" by Alejandro M.

 Florida has a very serious and harsh stance on charges involving illegal sexual acts.
-The main purpose of the law is to protect innocent victims from predators and make the state a safer place.
+The main purpose of the law is to protect innocent victims from predators and make the State a safer place.
 However, there are some instances in which exaggerations or false accusations have occurred.

 Tallahassee Sex Crimes Defense Lawyer

 If you have been charged with a sex crime in Leon County or the surrounding areas, an experienced Tallahassee sexual offense attorney at Pumphrey Law can analyze the facts of your case and find an applicable defense.
-The attorneys at Pumphrey Law can work to have your charges reduced your charge or dismissed.
+The lawyers at Pumphrey Law can work to have your charges reduced your charge or dismissed.

-Pumphrey Law represents clients throughout Tallahassee and the surrounding areas of North Florida including Monticello in Jefferson County, Crawfordville in Wakulla County, Quincy in Gadsden County and Bristol in Liberty County.
+Pumphrey Law represents clients throughout Tallahassee and the surrounding areas of North Florida including Monticello in Jefferson County, Crawfordville in Wakulla County, Quincy in Gadsden County, and Bristol in Liberty County.
 Contact Pumphrey Law at (850) 681-7777 for a free consultation.

 Rape/sexual battery offenses are felonies.
-The degree of the charges often depends on factors such as the age and condition of the victim, if there was the use of force and the relationship of the offender to the victim.
+The degree of the charges often depends on factors such as the age and condition of the victim, if there was the use of force, and the relationship of the offender to the victim.
 When the act is an instance of gang rape, known as sexual battery by multiple perpetrators in Fla.
 Stat. § 794.011, the offense is reclassified to be one degree higher.